 Welcome to Romancing the Stacks.
 This is a series of reviews featuring one of my favorite genres: Romance Novels!
 Nothing is better than curling up with a good romance.
-This review will explore The Way You Make Me Feel by Maurene Goo.
+This review will explore The Beast’s Heart by Leife Shallcross.

 I picked up this book because the title had Beast in it.
 I tend to be drawn towards book with the phrase beast in it as it makes me think of Beauty and the Beast, my all time favorite fairy tale.
 It turns out this is a re-telling story of Beauty and the Beast!
 It should be noted that this is a re-telling of the original fairy tale and not the Disney one.
 The original fairy tale has a man with three daughters, he picks a rose from the Beast’s garden to please his youngest, Beast imprisons him but exchanges him for the youngest, and they fall in love.
 I was interest in this one as it is from the Beast’s point of view.
 I have read a few books that do that and they are always interesting to see the world from that perspective.

 A luxuriously magical retelling of Beauty and the Beast set in seventeenth-century France–and told from the point of view of the Beast himself.

 I am neither monster nor man—yet I am both.

 He is a broken, wild thing, his heart’s nature exposed by his beastly form.
 Long ago cursed with a wretched existence, the Beast prowls the dusty hallways of his ruined château with only magical, unseen servants to keep him company—until a weary traveler disturbs his isolation.

 Bewitched by the man’s dreams of his beautiful daughter, the Beast devises a plan to lure her to the château.
 There, Isabeau courageously exchanges her father’s life for her own and agrees to remain with the Beast for a year.
 But even as their time together weaves its own spell, the Beast finds winning Isabeau’s love is only the first impossible step in breaking free from the curse .